-If you run a micro limited company and there are profits, you can distribute these as dividends.
-There are certain rules around paying dividends that I will discuss here.
-However, you also need to know as a micro company how you report the payment of dividends in your accounts.
+If you run a small or micro limited company with profits, you can distribute these as dividends.
+However, there are certain rules around this that you need to know before paying dividends to shareholders.
+In this article, we’ll explore dividend declaration, declaring dividends and how you report the payment of dividends.

 A dividend is a payment a company can make to its shareholders, if it has made a profit.
 If you are a micro company then you may only have one or two share holders, frequently, these are the directors of the Company.

-You must keep certain records to satisfy HMRC, that any payments are dividends and not directors loans (which are subject to another set of tax rules) or should be paid under PAYE.
+You must keep certain records to prove to HMRC that these payments are dividends and not directors' loans or PAYE payments, as these would be subject to a separate set of rules.

-The first thing you must do is have a directors meeting to declare the dividend.
-Ok, so if there is just one director that may seem a bit weird (although you do get all the biscuits if you provide refreshments!), however you need to have minutes for this meeting, where the dividend amount is declared and agreed.
+To get started, you must have a director's meeting to declare the dividend.
+If there is just one director, this may seem a bit weird.
+However, you must have minutes for this meeting, where the dividend amount is declared and agreed upon.

 You also need to produce a dividend voucher for each dividend the company pays.
 The voucher must contain the following information: